Atomic-Potato/AI4CI-Notes/README.md

 2. Clone the repository OR download it as zip and extract
 3. Open obsidian; Open folder as vault; Choose the repository folder

+> [!warning] WARNING: Links to headers do not work in PDF files!

 ### Emojis
 - 📚 Documents (PDFs and pictures)
 - 📋 Todo lists